ingcoder/unomd/DOCKER_README.md

-# EasyMD Docker Setup
+# UnoMD Docker Setup

-This guide explains how to run EasyMD using Docker containers for easy deployment and reproducible molecular dynamics simulations.
+This guide explains how to run UnoMD using Docker containers for easy deployment and reproducible molecular dynamics simulations.

 ## Prerequisites